Step 2: Directory and Network Readiness

 One way to limit the impact of deployment-related traffic on the network is to throttle it using the BITS (Background Intelligent Transfer Service) setting on clients.
 BITS uses an Adaptive Bit Rate (ABR) to adjust bandwidth available for deployment purposes; it can be configured on clients using Group Policy.

-If you use System Center Configuration Manager, you can also configure BITS-enabled Distribution Points or enable multicast with WDS.
+If you use System Center Configuration Manager (Current Branch), you can also configure BITS-enabled Distribution Points or enable multicast with WDS.

 Throttling specific traffic means that normal network traffic is less impacted by PCs downloading updates and applications.
 But carving out a certain percentage of bandwidth for these tasks helps ensure productivity isn’t impacted by Windows or Office deployment and processes continue to run as needed, it can worsen deployment-related downtime, with users locked out of their PCs while a deployment runs.